pierrewinkel/Getting-Cleaning-Data/README.md

 ##### STEP 4  : Appropriately labels the data set with descriptive variable names

 ##### STEP 5 : Creates a dataset with the average of each variable for each activity and each subject.

-#####Code Description
+##### Code Description
-The code description can be found in :
+The code description can be found in this repository : Code Description.md

-[Getting-Cleaning-Data/Code description.md]
+## Description of the variables in the tidy.txt file
+General description of the file including:

+Dimensions of the dataset
+Summary of the data
+Variables present in the dataset